 All hatches were made a movable type by using a thin brass line.
 It is because the tank soldier might board on this tank later.
 Typing out the pin mark on the back of the hatch was all removed.
 Clear parts of this kit were too elastic and materials like the vinyl.
 (2007/03/03)

 The Back of the tank is a little unlikely?
-Tanks had piled up the ammunition case of the machine gun, the jerrican etc. in the actual combat.
-Well, it will be good this time for practice of painting.
+Tanks had piled up the ammunition case of the machine gun, the jerrican, etc. in the actual combat.
+Well, it will be good this time for the practice of painting.
 By the way, a big box in the back is an extra armor of the fuel tank.
-Actually, I threw out one or two AFV club kits on the way though accomplishment in old times.
-It’s my first time completion of AFV Club kit.
+Actually, I threw out one or two AFV club kits on the way, though accomplishment in old times.
+It’s my first-time completion of the AFV Club kit.

 I distorted a left fender a little.
-Washing technique easily leave spots on the surface of the armor and it is very difficult to clean.
-I suppose it’s a risky technique for me….
-It might go well by controlling the timing of wiping off and the flow condition of paints.
+Washing technique easily leaves spots on the surface of the armor and it is very difficult to clean.
+I suppose it’s a risky technique for me… It might go well by controlling the timing of wiping off and the flow condition of paints.

-Marking was in the kit, and it is the one of the Australian army first armor regiment C company in 1971.
+Marking was in the kit, and it is one of the Australian army first armor regiment C company in 1971.
 The mark of the left has been distorted.
-It’s hard to re-adjust after stucking by marksofter.
+It’s hard to re-adjust after sticking by mark softer.
 The decal on the right was shattered when I dipped it in water.
-I managed to set them straight on the body, like solving puzzle.
+I managed to set them straight on the body, like solving a puzzle.

 I use the mini drill to make many holes on the machine-gun barrel for more detail up.
 I can’t close the commander’s hatch, which I made it movable because of the machine-gun interferes it.
 I forgot to remove the typing out pin marks on the machine-gun ammunition box.